-Between June 7 and June 26, 2021, Ipsos conducted 1,048 in-person interviews of enterprises via computerassisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.xxxii
+Between June 7 and June 26, 2021, Ipsos conducted 1,046 in-person interviews of enterprises via computerassisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.^{xxxvi}

-The sample for the study was defined to include and be limited to Bangladesh's micro (one employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations (summarized as "business" size" in the text).
-XXXIV Official statistics from Economic Census (2013), the District Upazila Statistics Office list of current business activities Export Processing Zones (EPZ) and Industrial estates of BSCIC (Bangladesh Small and Cottage Industries Corporations)20 were used as a basis to estimate the proportion xxxv of businesses for each business size and to establish targets by business size (measured by the number of employees).
-The lists were also used to set targets by province and urbanicity (urban, suburban and rural) within Bangladesh.
+The sample for the study was defined to include and be limited to Bangladesh's micro (1 employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations^{xxxvii} (summarized as "business size" in the text).
+Official statistics from the 2013 Economic Census20, 2021 data from the District Upazila Statistics Office list of Export Processing Zones,21 and 2021 data from the Industrial Statistics of Bangladesh Small and Cottage Industries Corporations22 were used as a basis to estimate the proportion^{xxxviii} of businesses for each business size.
+These statistics were also used to establish target interview counts by business size, district, and urbanicity (urban/rural).

-The targets for business size were set to approximate the distribution of the business population by business size across all of Bangladesh, however these estimates are imperfect as the official statistics on which they are based do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
+The targets for business size were set to approximate the distribution of the business population by business size across all of Bangladesh.
+However, these estimates are imperfect as the official statistics on which they are based do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
 Due to the lack of reliable official statistics, the data is not considered to be representative of the entire MSME formal and informal business population in Bangladesh.

 Furthermore, a minimum target of 150 women-owned businesses was set for the sample.
 This means that if 150 interviews were not reached when the final sample size was achieved, then additional interviews would be conducted to ensure the sample included 150 interviews with women-owned businesses.
-In Bangladesh, only 138 interviews were achieved naturally, requiring additional interviews to exceed the 150 minimum.
+In Bangladesh, only 138 interviews were achieved naturally, requiring additional interviews to meet the 150 minimum.

-Based on these estimates, the sample targets were allocated as shown in the figure below, which also shows the actual counts achieved from fieldwork:
+Based on these estimates, the target interview counts were allocated as shown below, which also shows the actual interview counts achieved from fieldwork: